MOscity/sensor-data-sync/README.md

 # sensor-data-sync
 Time-synchronizes several sensor datas in the given time intervals, with optional custom scripts for pre- and post-processing.

+Note: Working on update for cleaner Code :)

 Overview of Readme:
 - 0.)
 Systems and Packages required